 Failure to File a Notice of Disposition of Taxable Québec Property by a Non-Resident Vendor

-If you are a non-resident vendor and you disposed of (that is, sold, transferred, gave, bequeathed, etc.) taxable Québec property, you usually have to file a notice of disposition.
+If you are a non-resident vendor and you disposed of (that is, sold, transferred, exchanged, gave, etc.) taxable Québec property, you usually have to file a notice of disposition.

 3800, rue de Marly